Roșiorii de Vede: Geography

+Climate

+Roșiorii de Vede has a continental climate (Köppen: Dfa), with cold winters and hot summers.

 Transportation

 Roșiorii de Vede is traversed by the national road DN6, which links Bucharest, 121 km to the east, to the Banat region in western Romania.

 The Roșiorii de Vede train station serves the CFR Line 900, with service towards Costești, Turnu Măgurele, and Alexandria–Zimnicea.

 Education

 The Anastasescu National College is a high school that opened in 1919; the school building is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.

 Natives

 Several Romanian personalities were born in and around the city.
 These include: